 # Children's Dentistry FAQ - Paediatric Dental Care at Smile Solutions ## When should my child first visit the dentist?
 The Australian Dental Association recommends a child's first dental visit by t...

-Children's Dentistry FAQ - Paediatric Dental Care at Smile Solutions
+Smile Solutions Children's Dentistry FAQ — Paediatric Dental Care

 When should my child first visit the dentist?

-The Australian Dental Association recommends a child's first dental visit by their first birthday, or within six months of their first tooth appearing.
-Early visits help your child become comfortable with the dental environment and allow the dentist to spot any issues before they become problems.
-At Smile Solutions, the team makes first visits fun and stress-free for little ones.
+The Australian Dental Association recommends your child's first dental visit by their first birthday, or within six months of their first tooth appearing.
+Starting early helps your child get comfortable with the dental environment — and it gives our clinicians a chance to catch any developing concerns well before they need more complex care.
+At Smile Solutions, we take a gentle approach to first visits, so little ones feel settled from the moment they arrive.

 What is the Child Dental Benefits Schedule (CDBS)?

 The CDBS is a Medicare programme that provides up to $1,095.60 in dental benefits over a two-year period for eligible children aged 0 to 17.
-It covers basic services like check-ups, X-rays, fillings, extractions, and fissure sealants.
+It covers a broad range of basic services: check-ups, X-rays, fillings, extractions, and fissure sealants.
 Eligibility depends on your family receiving certain government payments.
-Smile Solutions can check your child's eligibility and process CDBS claims directly.
+Our team at Smile Solutions can verify your child's eligibility and process CDBS claims directly, so getting access to your entitlements is as simple as possible.

 When should my child see an orthodontist?